-For ample teens start with size 18 inch length.
+For plus + teens start with size 16 inch length.

 10. When ordering jewelry on line be sure that you understand the return policy.
-Most real jewelry can be repaired if you have a little drill team or athletic child who gets their head involved in their sport.
+Most real jewelry can be repaired.
 Costume jewelry is made of either brass or softer base metals and will bend and break very easily.
 Once broken these pieces cannot be repaired.

 11. Invest in the best you can afford.
 With the price of gold going from 200 per oz in 1997 to 1500 today and with a high of 1800 just a few years ago you can be assured that anything you purchase will keeps its value.